First, think about your current physical activity level.

 Look at your schedule for the week.
-Find a few 30-minute time periods you can use for physical activity.
-Write them on your calendar.
-Think about new ways to build more active time into your busy week.
+Find a few 30-minute time periods you can use for more physical activity.
+Put them in your calendar.
+Try these ways to build more active time into your busy week.

 Keep track of your activities with this activity log [PDF - 170 KB].

 I’m already physically active, and I want to keep it up.